 Modification of the UORA Parameter Set element

-NOTE 4—Modification of an element means that at least one value of a field in the element is changed.
+NOTE 4—Modification of an element means that at least one field in the element is changed, although not all fields in an element can be changed (e.g., the fields that advertise the basic MCS sets in HT Operation, VHT Operation and HE Operation elements do not change)(#1031).
 Inclusion of an element means that the element is included in a Beacon frame.
 The insertion of an element means that the element was not present in the previous Beacon frame, is present in the current Beacon frame, and will be carried in the next Beacon frame.

 An AP may classify other changes in the Beacon frame as critical updates.